The words of King Lemuel’s mother. A Woman of God.

 strong drink.
 That is, “beer.”

 him who is ready to perish.
-Perhaps alcohol was acceptable as an anesthetic to deaden physical pain.
+Some people use alcohol to deaden physical pain.

 the bitter in soul.
-Perhaps alcohol was acceptable to to deaden deep emotional pain.
+Some people use alcohol to deaden emotional pain.

 VERSE 7.
 Let him drink, and forget his poverty, and remember his misery no more.